J-81/GeneLab_Data_Processing-1/RNAseq/Workflow_Documentation/NF_RCP-F/NF_RCP-F_workflow-usage.md

 ```

 ### 4. Run the Workflow
-TODO: Update with most recent parameters/help menu, convert to parameter-input-output format

 While in the NF_RCP-F workflow directory, you are now able to run the workflow.
-Below are two examples of how to run the NF_RCP-F workflow:
+Below are three examples of how to run the NF_RCP-F workflow:
 > Note: Nextflow commands use both single hyphen arguments (e.g. -help) that denote general nextflow arguments and double hyphen arguments (e.g. --ensemblVersion) that denote workflow specific parameters.
 Take care to use the proper number of hyphens for each argument.

 **Approach 1: Run the workflow with automatic retrieval of Ensembl reference fasta and gtf files**